skovnats/SVE-Systemic-Verification-Engineering/Applications/_FieldNotes/README.md

 - Revisions are preferred over narrative consistency.

 ## Relation to papers
-Papers, when written, are retrospective compressions of Field Notes.
+Papers, when written, are retrospective syntheses and/or compression of Field Notes.
 Field Notes come first.

 Reality is the final reviewer.